January 30, 2025

 Sales Pro: “Your current system is working well?”

 By repeating back the same idea to the prospect, you prompt them to continue explaining a thought.
-Most people would respond to the above statement by diving more into how their current system is working for them, or introduce any concerns that they have with it.
+Most people would respond to the above statement by diving more into how their current system is working for them, or introducing any concerns that they have with it.

-“Yeah, it’s been working well except that it doesn’t yet integrate with our CRM…”
+“Yeah, it’s been working well except that it doesn’t yet integrate with our CRM…” That’s your cue to take the conversation forward and make it meaningful.

-Body language is one of the most important parts of communication.
+Body language in sales is one of the most important parts of communication.
 It helps to decode the true mood, intent, and response of the other person.
 For example, crossed arms may signify resistance, while a nodding head signifies agreement and engagement.
-While on a video call, pay attention to the body language of your prospect and mimic when appropriate.
+While on a video call, pay attention to the body language of your prospect and mimic it when appropriate.

 If your prospect has a rushed demeanor, it might make sense for you to go a bit quickly as well - as long as they continue to engage with you properly.
 In the right contexts, this would ensure the prospect that you value that they are strapped for time and would make sure to cover more ground in less time.